mkotsovoulou/ods6001a/labs/lab4_2/README.md

 virustags = {}

 for line in fhand:
-    if 'virus' not in line and 'vaccine' not in line and 'corona' not in line: continue
+    if 'virus' not in line and 'vaccine' not in line and 'coronavirus' not in line and 'covid' not in line: continue
     tag = line.split()[0]
     tagmentions = line.split()[1]